danmbrown/city-of-whispers/Playbooks/Remnant.md

 >*If the city is a giant living thing then you are its waste -- its sweat, its tears, and its ordure.
 You are a byproduct of its greatest efforts, but also essential to its ongoing health.*

+## Map Elements
+In your first session, add an element to the map that represent what's unwanted or undesirable.
+Here are some ideas:

+- A dump
+- A sewer system
+- A slum
+- The waste of a dangerous substance
+- Abandoned housing, destroyed after a disaster

+At any time, you may mark Heat to add another element to the map.

 ## Moves

 ### Shortcut